MicrosoftDocs/PowerShell-Docs/reference/6/ThreadJob/Start-ThreadJob.md

 ### -ThrottleLimit

 This parameter limits the number of jobs running at one time.
-As more jobs are started, they are queued and wait until the current number of jobs drops below the throttle limit.
+As jobs are started, they are queued and wait until a thread is available in the thread pool to run the job.
+The default limit is 5 threads.

+The thread pool size is global to the PowerShell session.
+Specifying a **ThrottleLimit** in one call sets the limit for subsequent calls in the same session.

 ```yaml
 Type: System.Int32